harrydoestechonyt/tag-engine/README.md

 **This assumes you have already have PhotonVR and the other stuff set up.**

+## Credits

+If you use this Tag Engine in your game, please give credit to the original author, **HarryDoesTech**.
+Credits should be displayed in the game’s credits screen, documentation, or other prominent places.

+Example credit:
+> **Tag Engine by HarryDoesTech**
+> For more information, visit [GitHub Profile](https://github.com/harrydoestechonyt)

+This is required under the terms of the MIT License.

 ## Dependencies
 To set up, make sure you have these packages installed: